JeanGuillaumeZaplana/JeanGuillaumeZaplana/README.md

-# Hi there 👋, I'm Jean-Guillaume !
+# Hello there 👋, I'm Jean-Guillaume !

 I am very flexible and easily adapt to different roles (Full Stack Web Developer 🌐, App Developer 📱, Software Architect ✏️) depending on the needs of the project.
 I love exploring new tech stacks 💻 and using them to create cool stuff 🛠️.